Bangor, California

-Bangor is a census-designated place in Butte County, California, about 1.5 mi from the Yuba County line.
+Bangor is a census-designated place in Butte County, California, United States, approximately 1.5 mi from the Yuba County line.
 The U.S. Geological Survey (USGS) feature ID for the community is 218644, and for the census place is 2612459; and the elevation is given as 761 ft above mean sea level (AMSL).
 The community is in a shallow valley with surrounding hills in the 800–950 foot range.
 The population was 695 at the 2020 census.

 Bangor was founded as a mining boom-town in 1855 and named by the Lumbert Brothers, early settlers and storekeepers, for their home-town of Bangor, Maine.
 The first post office was established in 1857.

-Latitude and longitude for the community are given as and the community is located at a cross roads.
+Latitude and longitude for the community are given as and the community is located at a crossroads.
 Oroville-Bangor Highway becomes Los Verjeles Road south of town, these roads running roughly north–south.
 LaPorte Road runs somewhat east–west through the community.
 There are two restaurants listed in the telephone directory.
-Bangor is in area code 530 and has a ZIP Code of 95914.
+Bangor is served by area code 530 and has a ZIP Code of 95914.
 Driving east on LaPorte Road into the mountains eventually leads to Camp Eighteen.